Welcome to St. John’s

 If I can’t make it to church, can I access sermons and services online?

 Yes!
-For each main Sunday service (10:30 a.m. during the program year and 9 a.m. in the summer), we post a podcast of the entire service, a podcast of the sermon only, and a text version of the sermon.
+For each main Sunday service (10:30 a.m. during the program year), as well as special services (Evensong, funerals, etc.) we post a livestream video of the service, which you can watch in real time as the service happens, or any time after.
+We also post the service bulletin.
 You can find these resources on our main Service page.